AI for UX Research Course

 Leo Hoar, PhD

 Leo founded the UXR Institute because he loves seeing other researchers grow and thrive.
 He draws on nearly ten years doing UX research and building research teams, as well as a previous life teaching at universities and training new teachers.
-While advising and working at startups, Leo learned how to balance the need for rigor with the need for speed and flexibility.
-He crafted this workshop to make it easier for researchers and people who do research to execute reliable surveys under real-world conditions.

 Free Advisory Session